-Clinical research participants are men and women of all ages and races.
-Researchers are starting to understand that some drugs work differently in men, women, children, or minorities.
+Clinical research participants (sometimes called subjects) are individuals of all ages and races.
+Researchers understand that some drugs work differently in men, women, children, or minorities.
 It is important to develop drugs and procedures that work well for everyone.
 Trials can be for healthy volunteers or participants with serious medical conditions.

 When thinking about joining a study, remember that it is being done to learn what works, what doesn't work, or what works best.
 However, it is possible that subjects may not receive any benefit from the study and no guarantees will be made.

 Making sure participants are safe is the top priority in all clinical research studies.
-For example, before any research study can start at Mercy St. Vincent Medical Center, it must be approved by a team of doctors, experts and community members called the Institutional Review Board.
+For example, before any research study can start at Mercy, it must be approved by a team of doctors, experts and community members called the Institutional Review Board.
 For safety reasons, not every person will be eligible for every study.
 Patients considering participating in clinical research should talk about it with their doctors and medical caregivers.

-If you or someone you know is interested in participating in research at Mercy St. Vincent Medical Center, you may contact our research department at 419-251-4919.
+If you or someone you know is interested in participating in research at Mercy, you may contact our clinical research department at 419-251-4919.

 What do you have to do to Participate?

-Everyone must sign an Informed Consent Form in order to participate.
-You must also meet the inclusion/exclusion criteria set for the particular study.
-You must be willing to follow the directions and instructions of the research team.
-You must be willing to attend all study visits and you must take any study medications or complete any procedures exactly as directed.
+Participants and/or their legally authorized representative must give consent in order to participate.
+Participants must also meet the stringent inclusion/exclusion criteria for the particular study.
+They must be willing to follow the directions and instructions of the research team, be willing to attend all study visits and must take any study medications or complete any procedures exactly as directed.

 Clinical research/trials are not for everyone, and sometimes new drugs or medical devices turn out not to work.
 However, many times the research leads to important medical advances that can benefit participants and future patients.